What is Product Lifecycle Management (PLM)?

 • Manufacturing Data

 Manufacturing data is the data required to manufacture a designed product.
-Plant, Manufacturing line, workstation, machines, tools, operations is some of the important information required to manufacture a product.
+Plant, Manufacturing line, workstation, machines, tools, and operations is some of the important information required to manufacture a product.

 • Service Data